 As the maid of honour, you’ll be the bride’s right hand.
-Her go-to point person who she tells everything to.
-From wedding flowers to fittings to fitness stints, you’ll see it all.
-While she’ll probably be keeping close tabs on every aspect of wedding planning, you’ll want to be familiar with the maid of honour duties to make sure you’re doing your own role justice.
+Her go-to point person who she tells everything to and so you’ll want to be familiar with this maid of honour duties checklist to make sure you’re doing your own role justice.
+While she’ll probably be keeping close tabs on every aspect of wedding planning, from wedding flowers to fittings to fitness stints, you’ll see it all.

 Here is the ultimate maid of honour duties checklist.

 Be her go-to guy or gal

 How much you actually help really depends on the bride.
 If she’s super Type A and likes to get things done on her own, she may not ask much of you.
 On the other hand, some brides-to-be expect for their MOHs to be there through everything from seating plans to sample sales.
 Whether she wants help trying 15 variations of chocolate cake or just a bit of advice and a person to rant to, it’s the maid of honour’s duty to be there.
 Just commit to your role and do the best you can do.